Paul Monette: The Monette–Horwitz Trust

-Shortly before his death in 1995, Monette established the Monette-Horwitz Trust to commemorate his relationship with Roger Horwitz and to support future LGBT activism and scholarship.
-Monette's brother Robert served as the appointed Trustee until his death in 2015.
+and his sister-in-law, Brenda Monette, serves as the current trustee.

 Monette–Horwitz Trust Awards are given annually to individuals and organizations for their contribution to eradicating homophobia through their literary, scholarly, archival, or activist work.
 The award's eight-member advisory committee includes Monette's surviving partner, Winston Wilde and the writer Terry Wolverton.
 The Lesbian Herstory Archives and the June L. Mazer Lesbian Archives received the inaugural Monette-Horwitz Trust Awards in 1998.
 Other organizations which have since been recipients include Athlete Ally, Naz Foundation India and the Addison Gallery of American Art.
 Among the individuals who have received the award are Sunil Pant, Lillian Faderman, Allan Bérubé and Leslie Feinberg.